11 Things to Include in Your Influencer Media Kit - and How to Create One for Yourself

 One of the hidden gems I found while writing is a free template put out by Later.
 Later is an Instagram-only account management tool that can be invaluable for Instagram influencers.
 For the price of your email address, you can use their Photoshop-based influencer media kit template.
 Did I say Photoshop was expensive?
 It is, but they offer a one-week free trial.
 You might get that just to use the template.

-On the other hand, you can also purchase an inexpensive template on Etsy for as little as $5 to $15, plug it into Photoshop, Canva, or even Powerpoint, and off you go!
-There were almost 1,000 results for my Etsy search, so you are bound to find the right file format and visual design to give your brand justice.
+You can also purchase an inexpensive template on Etsy for as little as $5 to $15, plug it into Adobe Express, Canva, Photoshop, or even PowerPoint, and off you go.
+There were almost 1,000 results for my Etsy search, so you are bound to find the right file format and visual design to do your brand justice.

 etsy influencer media kit research